georgeweigt/pingpong/README.md

-`pingpong` communicates with a local `geth` instance over the loopback interface 127.0.0.1
+`pingpong` communicates with a local `geth` process over the loopback interface 127.0.0.1

 #